MalakhFuller/7-VM-Home-SOC-Lab/README.md

 - **The absence of an error is information.** Empty-and-not-complaining means a process never *tried* — which points somewhere different than a process that tried and failed.
 - **Verify the wire before you trust the wire.** One `tcpdump` command, run before I built anything, was the foundation the whole sensor build stood on.
 - **Verify prior-session assumptions against live reality.** What's true in your notes can be false on the box.
 The live error wins, every time.
+- **Behavioral beats signature in a hardened environment.** The textbook detections key on artifacts the modern OS is retiring — a cipher type, a failed logon.
+On a current domain they go quiet.
+Match the attacker's *behavior* and the request's shape instead.
+- **When the attack is authorized activity, detection becomes attribution.** Privilege escalation by ACL abuse never breaks anything — a normal reset, a normal replication.
+Nothing fails, so you stop watching for errors and start watching *which principal* did the normal thing.
+Loud is not the same as detectable; volume is the wrong axis, the actor is the right one.

 ---

 ## What's next

 The instrument is built and verified, and the attacks are underway.
-Password spraying and Kerberoasting (above) are both run through it end to end — each ending in custom detection rules written in both SIEMs, including the contrast between a loud attack and a patient one.
+Password spraying, Kerberoasting, and privilege escalation (above) are all run through it end to end — each ending in custom detection rules written in both SIEMs, from the contrast between a loud spray and a patient one to an ACL-abuse chain caught at every stage it leaves a trace.
 Lateral movement is next, building toward a full purple-team capstone with a real incident report.

 That's where this lab stops being a thing I built and starts being a thing I can defend — attack by attack, detection by detection.